 Ivan Franko Homes exists for the sole reason of providing accommodations and high-quality, individualized care for elderly Canadians of Ukrainian descent in a home-like, traditional environment.

-Ivan Franko Homes’ long-term vision is the creation of a whole campus, ‘Selo’, of facilities and a highly effective scheme of services serving the seniors of our community by providing a variety of different options, including any or all of the following: long-term care, assisted living, independent self-contained apartments and senior day programs, with the necessary complex of services to uphold and maintain every resident’s choice of high-quality, individualized care in a home-like, traditional Ukrainian ethno-cultural environment.
+Ivan Franko Homes’ long-term vision is the creation of a whole 'Campus of Care’, featuring facilities and a highly effective scheme of services serving the seniors of our community by providing a variety of different options, including any or all of the following: long-term care, assisted living, independent self-contained apartments and senior day programs, with the necessary complex of services to uphold and maintain every resident’s choice of high-quality, individualized care in a home-like, traditional Ukrainian ethno-cultural environment.

 Ivan Franko Homes believes in the dignity and worth of the resident and in the right of all residents to live their lives to their fullest extent.
 We value partnering with our residents, families and the community.
 We strive towards excellence in everything that we do.